-We have incurred net losses in each year since our inception, and we have an accumulated deficit of \$1.5 billion as of September 30, 2019.
-Our net losses were \$511.6 million for the nine months ended September 30, 2019 and \$372.9 million for the year ended December 31, 2018.
+We have incurred net losses in each year since our inception, and we have an accumulated deficit of \$1.8 billion as of March 31, 2020.
+Our net losses were \$126.7 million for the three months ended March 31, 2020 and \$680.2 million for the year ended December 31, 2019.
 These losses have resulted principally from costs incurred in connection with research and development activities and selling, general and administrative costs associated with our operations and our commercial build.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.

-We expect that our expenses will increase substantially in connection with our ongoing activities, as we:
+We expect that we will incur significant expenses in the foreseeable future in connection with our ongoing activities, as we: